-A morning at Lake Louise; then, after lunch, by motor or train to Banff Hot Springs and a round of sight-seeing.
+After breakfast at Lake Louise you leave by motor or train for Banff Hot Springs and a round of sight-seeing.
 Banff is gay of a summer evening and you'll find plenty to do not far from your hotel.